Historical Micro-Cap Returns

 Past performance does not guarantee future results.

 Many small-cap managers tend to gravitate toward the larger end of the market-cap spectrum, where information and liquidity are more readily available.
 In the micro-cap range, information is more scarce and liquidity less abundant.
-On average, there are six sell side analysts following each company in the Russell 2000® Value.
+Generally, there are several analysts following the average company in the Russell 2000® Value.
 In contrast, smaller stocks are often ignored by brokerages and investment reports are scarce.
 The limited availability of information creates inefficiencies and provides an opportunity for investors willing to dig deeper.
 The lack of coverage, we believe, also causes many small-cap equity managers to stay away from micro-caps, which helps explain why they behave differently than larger small-caps.

 The table below illustrates correlations among stocks in four capitalization ranges.
 Returns on micro-caps have historically had a 0.73 correlation to large-caps, while mid-caps have tracked very closely to large-caps at 0.90.
 With a lower correlation this table suggests there is a benefit to including micro-caps in a broadly diversified portfolio.